Skip to content

 • Disney+ Trio Premium: Disney+ + Hulu + ESPN (no ads): $27.99/mo

 ESPN+ was retired in August 2025 and replaced by ESPN Select ($11.99/mo) and ESPN Unlimited ($29.99/mo).
-Both are accessible from within the Disney+ app via the ESPN tile.
-No separate app needed.
+Disney announced that both ESPN tiers are now accessible from within the Disney+ app via the ESPN tile, eliminating the need for a separate app.

 Hulu’s standalone app is being phased out through 2026.
 If you subscribe to a bundle, you’ll access Hulu content directly inside the Disney+ app through a dedicated Hulu hub.